lee2998p/Embedded2/src/jetson/models/Retinaface/README.md

 ## functions
 ### prior_box.py
 This file defines a class PriorBox.
-The class consists of __init__ and forward functions.

 The __init__ function initializes the variables of priorbox according to the configuration of the training models.
 Furthermore, for each source feature map, it calculates the priorbox coordinates.